SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

   page (`redirect-sale` operation).
 * You need to redirect the payer's browser to that specified URL so that the payer can enter the payment details in a secure Swedbank Pay environment.
-* Swedbank Pay will redirect the payer's browser to - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will redirect the payer's browser to one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
-* When you detect that the payer reach your `completeUrl` , you need to do a `GET` request to receive the state of the transaction, containing the `id` URI generated in the first step, to receive the state of the transaction.
+* When you detect that the payer reach your `completeUrl`, you need to do a `GET` request to receive the state of the transaction, containing the `id` URI generated in the first step, to receive the state of the transaction.